 What Is A Thought Disorder?

-A thought disorder is not a specific diagnosis per se, rather it is a term that is used to describe a type of cognitive dysfunction that affects a person’s ability to generate logical speech, writing, and behavior.
-A thought disorder disrupts a person’s thought process.
-It is a disturbance in the organization and expression of thought, which causes incoherent, illogical or problematic speech and behavior.
-Thought disorders are often found in schizophrenia, bipolar disorder, autism, attention deficit disorder (ADHD), and other serious mental illnesses.1
+A thought disorder (TD) is a disturbance in the organization and expression of thought, which causes incoherent, illogical or problematic speech or communication.
+(TD) is not a specific diagnosis per se, rather it is a term that is used to describe a type of cognitive dysfunction that affects a person’s ability to generate logical speech or writing.
+A thought disorder, simply put, disrupts a person’s thought process.

 Symptoms Of A Thought Disorder

 A thought disorder is characterized by disorganized thinking, which manifests itself in bizarre speech and writing.
-The following are other symptoms of a thought disorder:2
+The following are other symptoms of a thought disorder:

-- Incoherent speech – Stringing together unrelated words creating gibberish.
-This is also called word salad.
+- Word Salad – Stringing together unrelated words creating gibberish

 - Derailment – Inability to follow a logical train of thought to tell a story.
-Getting derailed and halfway through a speech.
+Getting derailed halfway through a speech

 Conditions Associated With Thought Disorder Symptoms